 Expert Market’s latest analysis into the future of UK payments has revealed that over a third of people think cash will become obsolete in the next 25 years.
 We surveyed over 1,600 people to gauge the public’s feeling towards cash, cards, mobile payments, and everything in between.
 The results were extraordinary.

-Nowhere is this cash-phobic attitude exemplified more than in the finding that 24% of millennials have thrown cash in the bin on purpose!
+Nowhere is this cash-phobic attitude more obvious than in the finding that 24% of millennials have thrown cash in the bin on purpose!
 Cash is clearly no longer valued by millennials.
 But what about the older generations?

 How your business can embrace the cashless society

 Still in the dark as to what a cashless society involves?
 Let’s shed some light on the key questions.